xiaoluhong/bind9-keepalived/README.md

 - "BIND9_KEY_ALGORITHM" : the key algo - examples : hmac-md5, hmac-sha1, hmac-sha256, hmac-sha512
 - "BIND9_FORWARDERS" : the forwarders (like : 8.8.8.8;8.8.8.4;)
 - "BIND9_IPV4ONLY" : set bind9 to support only IPV4
+- "BIND9_QUERY_CACHE_ACCEPT": set IP to allow in allow-query-cache, default 127.0.0.1. (use 10.0.0.0/8 for any local ip)
+- "BIND9_RECURSION_ACCEPT": set IP to allow in allow-recursion, default 127.0.0.1. (use 10.0.0.0/8 for any local ip)

 The port 53 must be exposed in tcp and udp to answer DNS requests.
-The server will accept any query, cache request, this is unsecure, be sure to know what you are doing.
+The server will accept any query, but no cache request or recursion (the variable are set to listen 127.0.0.1 only by default)

+If you want to use AXFR requests for example, use a local ip range if possible like 10.0.0.0/8 in BIND9_QUERY_CACHE_ACCEPT and BIND9_RECURSION_ACCEPT variables.

 Run with :